Fishing on Bonaire

 Fishermen: welcome to the waters of Bonaire and Klein Bonaire!

 Local fishermen catch the “Fresh Fish of the Day” that you find in almost every restaurant.
-Usually, the fish is Dorado or Wahoo.
+Usually, it is Dorado or Wahoo.
 Dorado is also known as Mahi Mahi or dolphinfish (no relation at all to the porpoise family).
-You can try your skill and luck on one of the several sport fishing boats available for charter trips on Bonaire.
-Check prices carefully for fishing trips.
+You can try your skill and luck on one of the several sportfishing boats available for charter trips on Bonaire.
 A trip price may seem quite high because the price is usually for the whole boat, not per person.
 If you have several interested friends, trips can be quite reasonable.

-Fishing, as anywhere, starts in the wee hours before dawn.
-The fishermen catch bait fish with hand lines or small nets.
-The live bait fish are then used to try for the big game fish.
-A large range of fishing tackle and lures are available, so if the fish aren’t biting you can try something new.
-The sport fishing boats may go out several miles in search of the game fish.
-Although catching a fish is never guaranteed, a pleasant day out to sea will be part of your fishing experience.
-Check out Piscatur for big game fishing.
+Fishing starts in the wee hours before dawn.
+Fishermen start their day by catching fresh baitfish first thing in the morning.
+The live bait is then used to try for the big game fish.
+A large range of tackle and lures are available, so if the fish aren’t biting, you can try something new.
+The boats may go out several miles in search of the game fish.
+Although a catch is never guaranteed, a pleasant day out to sea will be part of your fishing experience.

-Most fishing by visitors is sports fishing, with a catch-and-release policy.
-Please note that Marlin fishing is only catch-and-release due to the shrinking fish stocks.
-The fish that you release today will continue to reproduce for the future.
-Although you may keep your catch on most boats, confirm this with the boat captain prior to making your reservation.
-Also, fresh fish, as like most meats, cannot be imported into many countries including Holland and the USA.
-It is also against Bonaire law for any non-resident to profit from fishing so you are not allowed to “sell” your catch either.
+Most fishing by visitors is sport fishing, with a catch-and-release policy.
+The fish that you release today will continue to reproduce in the future.
+Although you may keep your catch on most boats, confirm this with the boat captain before making your reservation.
+Also, fresh fish, like most meats, cannot be imported into many countries, including Holland and the USA.
+It is also against Bonaire law for any non-resident to profit from fishing, so you are not allowed to “sell” your catch either.
 Fishing licenses are not required for non-commercial fishing.

 Snorkel fishing.